Women in IT

 Next

-valantic SHero: Denise Rönnert
+valantic SHEro: Denise Rönnert

 Here at valantic, I’m an SAP consultant for CRM systems; that is, everything regarding sales and service.
 In this capacity, I’m involved in various customer projects.
 Actually, I didn’t start out in the IT world.
 I made my way into the consulting world through a student job and my master’s thesis at an IT company.
 Then I was looking for a company that would give me more freedom and flexibility, one where I could really develop.
 That’s how I came to valantic.
 And the flexibility is real; for example, I work four days a week.
 I have Fridays for my private projects and as time for myself.